Electricity Transmission Systems

 In a world perspective, France’s RTE estimates that $700 billion investment in the 16 largest grids handling 70% of world electricity is required over the ten years to 2022, partly on account of integrating renewable sources.
 The 16 grids have 2.2 million km of lines.
 RTE itself plans to invest $19 billion by 2020.
 In developed countries grid development is slow due to the approval process and public opposition.

 The main challenges for grid management are frequency and voltage control, in the course of supplying demand which is constantly varying.
 This means that there must be dispatchable capacity available for TSOs to call upon.
 Traditionally this is dispatched in merit order, ie according to lowest marginal cost.
-However, with the establishment of preferential access for intermittent renewables, coupled with relatively high feed-in tariffs or other arrangements, this is compromised to some extent.
-Where there is large intermittent renewable capacity connected to the grid, supply from it may meet much of the demand (or even exceed it), and it means that low-marginal cost capacity is shut down.
+However, with the establishment of preferential access for intermittent renewables, coupled with relatively high feed-in tariffs or other arrangements, this is increasingly compromised.
+Where there is large intermittent renewable capacity connected to the grid, supply from it may meet much of the demand (or even exceed it) at times, and it means that low-marginal cost capacity is then shut down.
 Since that kind of plant is often high-capital, low-running cost equipment, its economic viability is subverted.

 Grid management authorities faced with the need to be able to dispatch power at short notice treat wind-generated power not as an available source of supply which can be called upon when needed but as an unpredictable drop in demand.
 In any case wind needs about 90% back-up, whereas the level of back-up for other forms of power generation which can be called upon on demand is around 25%, simply allowing for maintenance downtime.
 Some discussion on the integration costs of renewables is in the companion WNA paper on Renewable Energy and Electricity.